rexim/rexim.me/posts/liskov-substitution-principle.md

 (LSP).
 I knew that classical example about deriving Square from Rectangle, but I didn't understand why it is violation of LSP.

 The principle has a pretty simple idea.
-A class is not just a set of methods and fields.
-We also have a number of assumptions about them.
-These assumptions are often called properties.
-And when we use the class somewhere we usually rely on this properties.
+A class is not simply a set of methods and fields, there is also a number of assumptions about them.
+These are often called properties.
+And when we use the class somewhere we usually rely on these properties.
 Let's consider as an example the following class:

     public class Date {
       ...